Jsevillamol/quantumcomputingtimelines/README.md

-# quantumcomputingtimelines
+# Quantum Computing Timelines
-Forecast timelines for quantum computing
+Code for the article "Forecasting quantum computing timelines", by J. Sevilla and C. J. Riedel